The Babraham Institute animal research numbers and uses

 Animals used in research

 Before research using live animals can begin, project proposals are subject to a thorough approval process.
 At the Babraham Institute, mice and rats are the only protected species used in research.
-In 2020, the numbers of procedures undertaken are reported below.
+The numbers of procedures undertaken for 2020 to 2022 are reported below.
 A regulated procedure is anything done to a protected animal that may cause a level of pain, suffering, distress or lasting harm equivalent to, or higher than, that caused by inserting a hypodermic needle according to good veterinary practice.
 This includes breeding genetically modified animals.

 Types of procedure and severity ratings